5 browsers I’ve tried on Linux in 2024

 Main features:

-Collaboration with Mullvad VPN: Optimized to work seamlessly with Mullvad VPN but also functions well independently.
+Collaboration with Mullvad VPN: Optimized to work in synergy with Mullvad VPN, but works well without it.

-Tracker blocking: Includes robust tools to block trackers, ads, and fingerprinting.
+Tracer blocking: Integrates powerful tools to block trackers, ads, and fingerprinting.

 Privacy as a top priority: Does not collect or store any user data.

-What i liked more is the minimization of own online footprint by using its VPN to conceal metadata and block access to third-party trackers and cookies.
-It also strips away the complexity of using a Tor-like browser.
+What I liked most is the minimization of one’s online tracks by using one’s own VPN to hide metadata and block access to third-party cookies and trackers.
+It also eliminates the complexity of using a Tor-like browser.

 Zen